phetsims/qa/issue-templates/dev-test-template.md

 <!--- [CAN BE OMITTED, DO NOT EDIT] -->
 <h3>Screen Readers</h3>

 This sim supports screen readers.
-The Parallel Document Object Model (PDOM) (what the screen reader reads) can be found in the a11y View.
+Look over the a11y view before opening the simulation.
+Once you've done that, open the simulation and make sure alerts and descriptions work as intended.

 <!--- [CAN BE OMITTED, CAN BE EDITED] -->
 <h3>Platforms and Screen Readers to Be Tested</h3>